aidanmelen/terraform-kubernetes-confluent-platform/examples/connector/README.md

 # connector

 Deploy a Connector on Kafka Connect.
+This example produces data to `my-topic` and uses the connector to mirror the data to `self.my-topic`

 ## Assumptions